Pappa Fourway: Stud career

+Pappa Fourway stood as a stallion in America with limited success, siring twenty stakes winners including Pappas All (Arlington-Washington Futurity Stakes, Hollywood Juvenile Championship Stakes) and Dancing Pappa (runner-up in the Strub Stakes).
+He was exported to Mexico in 1970, where he sired stakes a number of winners.

 Assessment

 Timeform awarded Pappa Fourway a rating of 139, the highest for any horse in 1955.
-The rating places Pappa Fourway as one of the best twenty horses of the last sixty years.
-A rating of 130 is considered the mark of an above average European Group One winner.
+The rating places Pappa Fourway as one of the best twenty horses since WWII.